Ancient & Roman

 Before Entering Service

-The controversy began when the Isle of Wight Council announced that they would replace the existing - and perfectly working - Floating Bridge with one that would be built in Wales2, rather than with one built on the Island, such as Wight Shipyard who had successfully built high speed ferries Red Jet 6 (2016) and Red Jet 7 (2018) as well as recent Thames Clipper ships in London.
-The old floating bridge was removed from service in January 2017 and the council announced the new one would not enter service until May 2017.
+The controversy began when the Isle of Wight Council announced that they would replace the existing - and perfectly working - Floating Bridge with one that would be built in Wales2, rather than with one built on the Island, such as by Wight Shipyard who had successfully built high speed ferries Red Jet 6 (2016) and Red Jet 7 (2018) as well as recent Thames Clipper ships in London.
+The old floating bridge was removed from service in January 2017 and the council announced the new one would not enter service until May that year.
 Floating Bridge 5 was put up for sale and, after a lack of interest, it was announced that it would be turned into razor blades.
 Although a pedestrian launch was used to ferry pedestrians across the Medina, vehicles had no choice but to make a 12-mile detour via the Island's most congested point at Newport to get from Cowes to East Cowes.

 Name and Shame